KwaChristianity and the Martial Arts: Compatible?

 by Pastor Francis J. Pultro, EdM

-In July 2000, Kyoshi Fran Pultro visited Ireland.
-Kyoshi Pultro holds an 8th Dan in Kardo Jitsu Ryu, a 6th Dan in Tae Kwon Do, a 5th Dan in Keichu Do and a 2nd Dan in Jujutsu.
+In July 2000, Kwan Jang Nim Fran Pultro visited Ireland.
+At that time, KJN Pultro held an 8th Dan in Kardo Jitsu Ryu, a 6th Dan in Tae Kwon Do, a 5th Dan in Keichu Do and a 2nd Dan in Jujutsu.
 He was an adjunct professor at Temple University in Philadelphia for several years, is the author of a textbook on self-defense and is a four-time national kata champion, having placed 13th in the USKA World Championships at the advanced age of 46.

-Kyoshi Pultro is also a Christian.
-He is the chaplain of the Christian Black Belt Association, and a pastor who uses his martial arts to share the Gospel of Jesus Christ.
+KJN Pultro is also a Christian.
+He is the chaplain of the Christian Black Belt Association and a pastor who uses his martial arts to share the Gospel of Jesus Christ.

 The word "martial" simply means "of or relating to war or the military."1 Therefore, study of the martial arts is merely studying the military arts.
 This is typically unarmed combat.
 But weapons are also used in martial arts training.